MrJohnZoidberg/Snips-Wecker/README.md

 ## II.
 Installation

-⚠ The following instructions assume that [Snips](https://snips.gitbook.io/documentation/snips-basics) is already configured and running on your device (e.g. a Raspberry Pi 3 from the [Snips Maker Kit](https://makers.snips.ai/kit/) with [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) Stretch Lite).
+:exclamation: The following instructions assume that [Snips](https://snips.gitbook.io/documentation/snips-basics) is already configured and running on your device (e.g. a Raspberry Pi 3 from the [Snips Maker Kit](https://makers.snips.ai/kit/) with [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) Stretch Lite).